katjad/javascript101-handbook/careers.md

 Start to build a portfolio of your skills on github with creative projects.
 There is nothing more impressive than having a demo to show a prospective employer.

 Get interview fit by doing lots of interviews.
-Learn how to relax and demonstrate your value through examples of your experience.
+Learn how to relax and let your value shine through by giving examples of your experience and problem solving.

 Become a loss leader and do some free / low paid freelance projects for experience.